Touching Lives - April 2018

 Remembering baby Fintan

-The Heading family are close to raising an incredible £10,000 through a Tribute Fund set up in the name of their baby son.
+The Heading family have raised an incredible £15,000 through a Tribute Fund set up in the name of their baby son.
 Through this special fund they hope Fintan’s memory can help other sick babies and children in the future.

 It was a huge shock for parents Annie and Paul Heading when instead of cuddling their newborn son he was whisked off to neonatal intensive care.
 Baby Fintan was born in April 2015 and although he’d needed to be delivered four weeks early, he weighed a healthy 6lb 5oz.